Lois Mailou Jones: 1989–1998

 Jones continued to produce exciting new works at an astonishing speed.
-She traveled to France and experimented with her previous Impressionist-Post-impressionist style that started her career in Paris.
-Her landscapes were painted with a wider color palette from her Haitian and African influences.
+Jones traveled to France and experimented with her previous Impressionist-Post-impressionist style, which started her career in Paris.
+Her landscapes were painted with a broader color palette from her Haitian and African influences.

 On her 84th birthday, Jones had a major heart attack and subsequently a triple bypass.

 The Meridian International Center created a retrospective exhibition with the help of Jones herself.
 1990 exhibition toured across the country for several years.
 The exhibition was the first exhibition of Jones that garnered her nationwide attention.
-Despite her extensive portfolio, teaching career, and cultural work in other countries, she had been left out of the history books because she did not stick to typical subjects that were suitable for African Americans to paint.
+Despite her extensive portfolio, teaching career, and cultural work in other countries, Jones had been left out of the history books because she did not stick to typical subjects suitable for African Americans to paint.

 Bill Clinton and Hillary Clinton collected one of her island seascapes, Breezy Day at Gay Head, while they were in the White House.

-In 1991, The National Museum of Women in the Arts held an exhibition that showcased some of Jones' children's books illustrations.
+In 1991, The National Museum of Women in the Arts held an exhibition that showcased some of Jones' children's book illustrations.

-In 1994, The Corcoran Gallery of Art opened The World of Lois Mailou Jones exhibition with a public apology for their past racial discrimination.
+In 1994, The Corcoran Gallery of Art opened The World of Lois Mailou Jones exhibition publicly apologizing for their past racial discrimination.